Stress urinary incontinence

 Toggle: English / Spanish

-Stress urinary incontinence is the most common type of urinary incontinence in women.
+Stress incontinence is the most common type in women.
+Some things increase your risk, such as:

 - Have sexual intercourse

-Genital exam in men
+- Genital exam in men

-Pelvic exam in women
+- Pelvic exam in women

 Tests may include: